Hesperia leonardus leonardus T. Harris, 1862

 Habitat loss is the primary threat to both subspecies of Leonard's skipper in Minnesota.
-Aggregate mining and overgrazing threaten unprotected habitat remnants of the Pawnee skipper.
+Aggregate quarrying and overgrazing threaten unprotected habitat remnants of the Pawnee skipper.
 Wind power development is a recently added additional threat.
 In eastern Minnesota, habitat remnants for the "blend-zone" Leonard's skipper are severely threatened by residential and commercial development.
 These habitats are also threatened by succession to woodland and forest in the absence of fire or other disturbance.
 This is a threat even for habitat that is protected from other destruction.

 The sensitivity of the Pawnee skipper to livestock grazing is not known, but grazing that eliminates nectar sources for adults and results in replacement of native grasses by exotic pasture grasses eliminates this skipper.
 Use of herbicides to control thistles and other pasture weeds and shrubs can also eliminate adult nectar sources.
 Insecticides are a potential threat to both subspecies: for the Pawnee skipper, drift from adjacent croplands and direct application to control episodic grasshopper outbreaks are the main concerns; for the "blend-zone" Leonard's skipper, some insecticides used for control of the gypsy moth (Lymantria dispar) will become a threat as this moth spreads into Minnesota.